 By: Darren Woolley

-For more, continue to check back on this blog or check out #adforumceosummit on Twitter for frequent updates.
+To follow the progress during the week, continue checking back on this blog or check out #adforumceosummit on Twitter for frequent updates